-Other direct cost, comprises Link implementation and maintenance charges pertaining to Telecom services, direct cost of Applications Integration services business, digital certificate platform, content costs and subject matter experts for international businesses.
-The increase in other direct costs of '57 million (\$0.9 million) is primarily on account of increase of (i) '17 million (\$0.3 million) in applications integrations services on account of operating cost of online assessment and cost of delivering large projects (ii) '72 million (\$1.1 million) on account of operating costs of cloud and managed services and (iii) decrease of '32 million (\$0.5 million) on account of lower link maintenance charges.
+Other direct cost, comprises Link implementation and maintenance charges pertaining to Telecom services, direct cost of Applications Integration services business containing Online Exams, digital certificate platform, content costs and subject matter experts for international businesses.
+The increase in other direct costs of ₹1,389 million (\$21.42 million) is primarily on account of increase of (i) ₹1,071 million (\$16.51 million) in applications integrations services on account of operating cost of online assessment due to new customer engagements with higher volumes (ii) ₹105 million (\$1.62 million) on account of operating costs of cloud and managed services and. (iii) Increase of ₹182 million (\$2.81 million) on account of link maintenance charges, (iii) Increase of ₹7 million (\$0.10 million) on account of Data Center new contract executions.